scenerystudios/custom-starter-page-next/README.md

 ## What works by now?

-- The styling is working and responsive
+- The styling is working and responsive (for testing / not prod.)
-- the search functionality is there
+- the search functionality is working
-- a dropdown menu is added which houses a few fav. links
+- a dropdown menu is added which houses a few fav. links (not linked yet)

 ## Currently in dev.